dvaruas/restest/README.md

-# restest - test proto workflows
+# restest - define RESTful workflows

 Contains a collection of helper functions written in Go related to protobuf messages, RESTful services.